thesofakillers/mediapipe/mediapipe/examples/desktop/autoflip/README.md

 ### Steps to run the AutoFlip video cropping graph

-1. Checkout the repository and follow [the custom installation instructions](https://github.com/thesofakillers/mediapipe/blob/master/mediapipe/docs/install_autoflip.md) to set up MediaPipe.
+1. See [the custom installation instructions](https://github.com/thesofakillers/mediapipe/blob/master/mediapipe/docs/install_autoflip.md) to set up MediaPipe.

 2. Build the run_autoflip binary to process a local video.